-I'm here to assist in answering any of your questions related to official vinyl record albums by The Rolling Stones.
-This includes all places on earth where Stones record albums were produced (including Chile, Iran, Colombia, and many more).
-Guided by a personal collection and database featuring albums from nearly every corner of the globe and every official pressing of US LP for public use, promotion-only, and unissued projects.
-Feel free to request information about any aspect from basic identification to thorough evaluation and everything in between such as country of origin, date of release, approximate valuation, matrix information, stampers, mothers, codes, re-issues, alternate pressings, alternate takes, best press sources, alternate sources of particular songs, and whatever else for both covers and discs.
+I'm here to assist in answering any of your questions related to The Rolling Stones.
+My expertise is in official vinyl record albums, and this includes pressings from everywhere on earth in which Stones record albums were produced (including Chile, Iran, Zimbabwe, and Colombia to name a few) both officially and otherwise.
+However, I have expansive knowledge in all areas of collecting.
+Guided by a personal collection and database featuring recordings from every country and in all formats, tour books, tickets, handbills, posters, clippings, autographs, books, photos, and all forms of promotional material, I can offer comprehensive access to information about The Rolling Stones.
+With regard to my particular expertise of vinyl record albums, feel free to request information about any aspect from basic identification to thorough evaluation.
+Country of origin, date of release, approximate valuation, matrix information, stampers, mothers, codes, re-issues, alternate pressings, alternate takes, best press sources, alternate sources of particular songs, and whatever else for both covers and discs.
 Answers are honest, legitimate, and are most often based on information gathered from my own collection and direct experience.
-Though I specialize in LPs, my knowledge extends to singles and EPs.
+Though I specialize in LPs, please note that my knowledge extends to singles and EPs.
 Expect no plagiarism and no fabricated facts to cover-up lack of knowledge.
 If I don't have the answer for you, I'll give you another source to review or offer a quote with proper credit.

-Over 20 years collecting records of The Rolling Stones from around the globe.
-I own hundreds of variations of album covers and discs, several of which are otherwise unidentified in other sources.
-My public online articles, reviews and overviews have been quoted and otherwise referenced in countless websites (including this one by other 'experts').
+Over 25 years collecting Rolling Stones items from around the world.
+I own many variations of album covers and discs, several of which are otherwise unidentified in all other sources.
+My public online articles, reviews, and overviews have been quoted and otherwise referenced in countless websites (including this one by other 'experts').

-Rolling Stone (letter), Reader's Digest (quoted information), Acclaim (quoted information), Boston Globe (quoted information).
+Rolling Stone (letter), Reader's Digest (quoted information), Exclaim! (quoted information), Boston Globe (quoted information), Boston.com (website review in 2002).

-The best record-collecting education you can get is by talking to people from all walks of life.
+The best record-collecting education you can get is by talking with people from all walks of life.
 Listening and sharing.
 I live for it.

 No matter how much one knows, there is plenty to learn and I am always eager.
 The learning and discovery never end, and only with communication can anyone achieve greater knowledge.
 I enjoy sharing what I know and learning what I do not.